aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Geizer.md

   - `internaltransform[3]` (the spout of the main geizer object) gets disabled
   - `internaltransform[1]` (the frozen geizer object) gets enabled
   - `internaltransform[4]` (the spout of the frozen geizer object) gets enabled except if the current [map](../../../Enums%20and%20IDs/Maps.md) is `UpperSnekGeizerRoom` where it is disabled
-  - The entity `sound` is stopped and placed at the begining of the playback
+  - The entity.`sound` is stopped and placed at the begining of the playback
   - The `Freeze` sound is played at 0.5 volume
 - The `actioncooldown` gets set to `vectordata[0].z`, but if the Extra Freeze [medal](../../../Enums%20and%20IDs/Medal.md) is equipped, the value is multiplied by 3 before assigning it